Aliwahid17/portfolio/src/lib/content/is-the-tailwindcss-worth-right-using-in-your-projects.md

     import TailwindSpeed from "$lib/assets/content/is-the-tailwindcss-worth-right-using-in-your-projects/tailwindcss-comparison-with-css.webp"
     import TailwindCode from "$lib/assets/content/is-the-tailwindcss-worth-right-using-in-your-projects/tailwindcss-syntax-example.webp"

     const recommand = [
         {
             postTitle : "What things sveltekit offer better than other javascript frameworks?",
             datePublished: "2023-01-20T10:50:46.469Z",
             slug : "what-things-sveltekit-offer-better-than-other-javascript-frameworks"
-        },
-        {
-            postTitle : "Is the Tailwindcss worth right using in your projects?",
-            datePublished: "2023-01-20T10:50:46.469Z",
-            slug : "is-the-tailwindcss-worth-right-using-in-your-projects"
         }
     ]